Installation

 The following operating systems have been tested for Empire compatibility.

-As of Empire 6.0, Python 3.13 is the minimum Python version required.
+As of Empire 6.0, Python 3.13 is the minimum required Python version.

-branch is a reflection of the latest changes and may not always be stable.
-After cloning the repo, you can checkout the latest stable release by running the setup/checkout-latest-tag.sh
+Note: The `main` branch is a reflection of the latest changes and may not always be stable.
+After cloning the repo, you can checkout the latest stable release by running the `setup/checkout-latest-tag.sh` script.

 git clone --recursive https://github.com/BC-SECURITY/Empire.git